-- Remove the six attachment screws which fasten the unit's front cover. - 2.
+- 1. Remove the four attachment screws which fasten the unit's front cover. - 2.
 With the front cover removed, grasp the filter firmly and pull the filter out (directly towards you). - 3.
 Properly dispose of the used cartridge. - 4.
 Insert the replacement filter cartridge such that the orientation of the Direction of flow arrow printed on the cartridge corresponds to the arrow on the "Direction of flow" label beside the filter slot. - 5.
 Slide the cartridge all the way into place. - 6.
-Replace the cover, and secure with all six fastening screws, and initiate a new FastLearn routine.
+Replace the detector cover and screws and initiate a FastLearn routine.

-Figure 19: Location of dust separator cartridge
+Figure 18: Location of dust separator cartridge